elixir-circuits/circuits_gpio/README.md

 ## GPIO Specs

-`Circuits.GPIO` v2.0 supports a new form of specifying how to open a GPIO called a `gpio_spec`.
+`Circuits.GPIO` v2.0 supports a new form of specifying how to open a GPIO called a `t:gpio_spec/0`.
 These specs are very flexible and allow for GPIOs to be opened by number, a string label, or a tuple that includes both the GPIO controller hardware name and a line offset.

 The contents of a `gpio_spec` depend on the backend.
 When running on Nerves or a Linux machine, `Circuits.GPIO` uses the Linux gpio-cdev backend.
-This backend perfers the use of GPIO controller/line offset tuples and labels.
+This backend prefers the use of GPIO controller/line offset tuples and labels.
 For backwards compatibility, it somewhat supports use of the *older* pin numbering scheme.

 The GPIO controller part of the tuple is usually some variation on `"gpiochip0"`